LucasCossard/WSPP_Projectppchem/README.md

 # License
 This project is licensed under the MIT License.

+#References
+This project is based on the code of this Github Jupyter notebook: https://github.com/gashawmg, as well as data from https://github.com/PatWalters.

 This project was carried out as part of EPFL's Practical programming in Chemistry course.